truenas/documentation/content/Solutions/Optimizations/Networking.md

 {{< enterprise >}}
 TrueNAS Enterprise High Availability (HA) systems should enable Asymmetric Logical Unit Access (ALUA) for iSCSI shares.
-ALUA and MPIO can be used at same time.
+ALUA and MPIO can be used at the same time.

 ALUA allows a client computer to discover the best path to the storage on a TrueNAS® system.
 HA storage clusters can provide multiple paths to the same storage.